 1. Loan pre-approval

-Most of the time in Ouray and Montrose Colorado, a seller will only accept an offer on their home if it is accompanied with a pre-approval letter from a lender.
-Homes for sale in Montrose Colorado are moving very quickly right now, and it’s prudent to be ready to house hunt with your loan in place rather than trying to scramble to get pre-approved before the home your interested in gets snatched up by somebody else.
+Most of the time in Ouray and Montrose Colorado, a seller will only accept an offer on their home if it is accompanied by a pre-approval letter from a lender.
+Homes for sale in Montrose Colorado are moving very quickly right now, and it’s prudent to be ready to house hunt with your loan in place, rather than trying to scramble to get pre-approved before the home you’re interested in gets snatched up by somebody else.

 The pre-approval process also allows you to discuss options and details with your lender.
 Things like the type of loan that will best fit your situation, the terms of the loan such as minimum down payment amount, what an expected mortgage payment would be on said loan, and even which type of real estate could be purchased with the loan.

 “Credit, income, and assets are the criteria that will be reviewed to determine if you’re pre-approved.”

 There are many intricacies to the details and requirements of obtaining a mortgage, and I would suggest that you do not put off that initial meeting with your lender.
 It is always best to get that meeting done as early as possible in case of credit repair needs or other aspects that could affect your ability to qualify.

 “I have met with many clients over the years who have procrastinated that initial meeting only to learn that they have to do something simple and wait for 6 months before they would be in a position to buy.”

 2. Home Search

 This is possibly the most exciting part other than the closing, because who doesn’t like to go shopping?
 After you are pre-approved, sit down with your real estate agent and discuss the parameters of your pre-approval in regards to the price range that you are wanting to search in and the type of home you are wanting.
 Your agent will be able to get you in to tour any home that is on the market and will work for you in presenting offers and negotiating with the seller’s agent.